ibexa/documentation-developer/docs/search/sort_clause_reference/payment_method_sort_clauses.md

 # Payment Method Sort Clauses

-Payment Method Sort Clauses are part of [Sort Clauses](sort_clause_reference.md) and they are supported only by Payment Method Search.
+Payment Method Sort Clauses are supported only by Payment Method Search.

 By using Sort Clauses you can filter payment methods by specific attributes, for example: creation date, ID, and so on.